Yinwei-Yu/Yinwei-Yu/README.md

 🤯I'm looking for a internship recently and will be looking it for a long time in the future.
 I'm interested in rust backend development,oprating system engineer,game making and game engine...
-If you are intresested in my backgroud,email me by ywlwl@qq.com.
+If you are interested in my backgroud,email me by ywlwl@qq.com.
 Thanks a lot!

 ### 💻Languages